DanielTakeshi/softagent_tfn/README.md

 Before this, make sure you have downloaded demonstration data [following our other repository's instructions][1].
 This includes both the cache and the demonstrations themselves.
-While the default instructions put the data in `~/softgym_tfn/data_demo`, you may put the data in a different location if desired.
+You may put the data in a different location if desired.

 **First**: with the demonstration data, adjust the `DATA_HEAD` variable.
 For